harvard-acc/DeepRecSys/README.md

 6. Deep Interest Evolution Network (DIEN); [link](https://arxiv.org/pdf/1809.03672.pdf)

 ## Getting started
-To get you started quickly, we have provided a number of examples scripts to run synthetic models, characterize hardware platforms, model at-scale inference, and optimizing scheduling deicisons.
+To get you started quickly, we have provided a number of examples scripts to run synthetic models, characterize hardware platforms, model at-scale inference, and optimizing scheduling decisions.

 The code is structured such that it enables maximum flexibility for future extensions.
 1. The top-level is found in ```DeepRecSys.py```.
 This co-ordinates the models, load generator, scheduler, and hardware backends.